 - a.
-Dischargers shall use the NOI Form in Attachment C or the current version on the Los Angeles Water Board's website. - b.
-The Discharger, upon request, shall submit any additional information that the Executive Officer deems necessary to determine whether the discharge meets the criteria for coverage under this Order, to prescribe an appropriate monitoring and reporting program, or both. - c.
-The Discharger must obtain and analyze (using appropriate methods) a representative sample of the wastewater to be treated and discharged under this Order.
-The analytical method used shall be capable of achieving a detection limit at or below the minimum level1, otherwise, a written explanation shall be provided.
-The analytical result shall be submitted with the NOI.
-The data shall be tabulated and shall include the results for every constituent listed on Attachment E. - d.
-In accordance with statewide statutes and policies concerning water reclamation, (e.g., CWC sections 13000 and 13550-13557, State Water Board Resolution No. 77-1, Policy with Respect to Water Reclamation in California, and State Water Board Resolution Nos.
-2009-0011, 2013-0003, and 2018-0057 (Recycled Water Policy)), the Los Angeles Water Board encourages, wherever practicable, water conservation and/or reuse of wastewater.
-To obtain coverage under this Order, the Discharger shall first investigate the feasibility of conservation, reuse, injection of the groundwater, and/or alternative disposal methods of the wastewater.
+Dischargers shall use the NOI Form in Attachment C or the current version available on the Los Angeles Water Board's website. - b.
+The Discharger shall obtain and analyze (using appropriate sampling and laboratory methods) a representative sample(s) of untreated groundwater to be treated and discharged under this Order.
+The analytical method(s) used shall be capable of achieving a detection limit at or below the minimum level, otherwise, a written explanation shall be provided.
+The analytical results shall be submitted with the NOI.
+The data shall be tabulated and shall include the results for every constituent listed in Attachment E. - c.
+In accordance with statewide statutes and policies concerning water reclamation, (e.g., CWC sections 13000 and 13550-13557, State Water Board Resolution No. 77-1, Policy with Respect to Water Reclamation in California, and State Water Board

-1 The minimum levels are those published by the State Water Quality Control Board in the Policy for Implementation of Toxics Standards for Inland Surface Waters, Enclosed Bays, and Estuaries of California, 2005.
+&lt;sup>2 The minimum levels are those published by the State Water Quality Control Board in the Policy for Implementation of Toxics Standards for Inland Surface Waters, Enclosed Bays, and Estuaries of California, 2005.
 See attached Appendix A.